 You spend a lot of money making the building look beautiful.
 You hire the best architect and the best interior designer in town to make your space attractive for customers and employees.

 These days, it is common to have an area inside an office building that gets a lot of natural light from skylights or windows.
 It’s an oasis where the people who work inside the building can come and enjoy their lunch, or just sit and think, surrounded by bright light and, of course, plants.

 Natural, living plants not only produce oxygen, but they also look nice and add to the feeling of being outdoors while you’re really inside.
 All year long, employees can go to the atrium in order to relax for a bit and soak in the power of plants.

-There are so many factors that key into creating and maintaining a successful atrium.
+There are so many factors that are key to creating and maintaining a successful atrium.
 It’s the kind of thing that is incredibly difficult to do on your own.
 You want an atrium that people enjoy, right?
 One that will last?
-Accomplishing that takes specialized knowledge you can only find in a professional plant designer or plant technicians.
+Accomplishing that takes specialized knowledge you can only find in a professional plant designer or plant technician.

 A professional in bringing life to atriums knows how to create the right space that accomplishes all of your goals.
 There are five key factors that go into a thriving atrium, but getting them wrong will lead to a lot of dead plants and replacements.
 That’s why a professional plant designer knows:

 1. It takes the right light

 Atriums often feature beautiful open spaces with a skylight, glass ceiling or a line of windows that go from floor to ceiling.
 The first step of designing a successful atrium garden is to determine the light levels in your interior space using a light meter.

-Our eyes adjust to the light, and it may seem very bright, but a plant who needs light to live may have an entirely different opinion.
+Our eyes adjust to the light, and it may seem very bright, but a plant that needs light to live may have an entirely different opinion.
 Different plant species tolerate different levels of light indoors.
-In some indoor environments, low light plant species may be the best option.
+In some indoor environments, low-light plant species may be the best option.

 2. It takes the right plants